wayjam/hugo-theme-fluency/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/wayjam/hugo-theme-fluency)
 ![Netlify](https://img.shields.io/netlify/a9bbaec4-cbb1-4cf4-98c7-b7e32b9fe520)

 A fluent theme for hugo.
 You may find screenshot at `images/`.
-And Preview this theme at [live demo](https://hugo-fluency-demo.netlify.app/).
+And preview this theme at a [live demo](https://hugo-fluency-demo.netlify.app/) which hosted on netlify.

 ## Installation